Soothe a Sore Throat with These Homemade Gargles

 Not hot for hot sauce?
 Use echinacea, the herbal virus-killer.
 Add two teaspoons of tincture to a cup of water and gargle three times daily.
 In addition to easing throat pain, an echinacea gargle will give your immune system the boost it needs to fight the infection.

-Lay Into Laryngitis
+Lay Into Laryngitis with this Homemade Gargle

-There’s no substitute for simply giving your voice a rest and boosting your intake of fluids.
+If you’re battling laryngitis, there’s no substitute for simply giving your voice a rest and boosting your intake of fluids.
 But you may be able to speed the healing process by gargling with myrrh.
 Highly astringent, myrrh is superb at combating inflammation.
 It’s an antiseptic too.
 Just add a few drops of tincture of myrrh in a cup of water, and gargle six times a day.